danicdar/quillscriptures/README.md

 # quillscriptures
-A scroll that is made to communicate via parchment paper Releases will be an application
+A scroll that is made to communicate via parchment paper Releases will be an application of type iOS & Android